An arraignment hearing is generally the first court appearance in a Colorado criminal case. At the hearing, three key things happen:

 What else should I know?

-Depending on the court, type of criminal offense, and other factors, your arraignment may be held within a few days or a few weeks after your arrest.
+Depending on the criminal court, type of criminal offense, and other factors, your arraignment may be held within a few days or a few weeks after your arrest.

 Like many parts of the legal process, an arraignment may be confusing to first time defendants.
 This is why it is recommended to use the time between the arrest and arraignment to find an experienced Colorado criminal defense attorney who will represent you in your criminal case.